shakacode/react_on_rails/README.md

 1. Examples in [spec/dummy/app/views/react_router](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/app/views/react_router) and follow to the JavaScript code in the [spec/dummy/client/app/startup/ServerRouterApp.jsx](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/client/app/startup/ServerRouterApp.jsx).
 1. [Code Splitting docs](./docs/additional-reading/code-splitting.md) for information about how to set up code splitting for server rendered routes.

+## Caching and Performance
+Consider fragment and http caching of pages that contain React on Rails components.
+See [Caching and Performance](./docs/additional-reading/caching-and-performance.md) for more details.

 ## Deployment
-* Version 6.0 puts the necessary precompile steps automatically in the rake precompile step.
+* React on Rails puts the necessary precompile steps automatically in the rake precompile step.
 You can, however, disable this by setting certain values to nil in the [config/initializers/react_on_rails.rb](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy/config/initializers/react_on_rails.rb).
   * `config.symlink_non_digested_assets_regex`: Set to nil to turn off the setup of non-js assets.
   * `build_production_command`: Set to nil to turn off the precompilation of the js assets.
 * See the [Heroku Deployment](./docs/additional-reading/heroku-deployment.md) doc for specifics regarding Heroku.
 The information here should apply to other deployments.